Frequently Asked Questions

 Can students take AP classes?

 Yes, students do have the option of enrolling in AP courses junior and senior year.
+Due to the unique block scheduling, the only AP Courses available to Montessori students are: AP Spanish, AP Studio Art, AP Statistics, AP Calculus AB, AP Chemistry, and AP Physics.
 However,if you want your child’s schedule to consist of taking a majority of AP classes, this probably is not the best fit, as the nature of AP testing takes away from the diverse components of a comprehensive Montessori education.
-All of our classes in Camelback Montessori are taken as honors level courses.
+All of our classes in Camelback Montessori are taken as Honors level courses.

 How will Camelback Montessori College Preparatory prepare my child for college?